REDSSA

 Professor Keymanthri Moodley

-Keymanthri Moodley is a Distinguished Professor in the Department of Medicine and Director of the Centre for Medical Ethics and Law (CMEL), Faculty of Health Sciences, Stellenbosch University.
+Keymanthri Moodley is a Distinguished Professor in the Department of Medicine and Director of the Division of Medical Ethics and Law (CMEL), Faculty of Health Sciences, Stellenbosch University.
 Keymanthri is a specialist family physician, bioethicist and has served as a Principal Investigator on numerous clinical trials.
 In 2017, she was appointed as Adjunct Professor in the Department of Social Medicine, the University of North Carolina-Chapel Hill (UNC), USA.
 Additionally, Professor Moodley is a member of the Academy of Science in South Africa (ASSAf) and completed an Executive MBA in 2015.
 She is an NRF-rated researcher and has served on the SAMRC Board, the NHREC and in international organisations: WHO, International AIDS Society (IAS), NIH DSMBs and the WHO SAGE Ebola Working Group.
 The CMEL was re-designated as a Collaborating Centre in Bioethics in 2019 by the WHO.
 Professor Moodley serves as Principal Investigator for the REDSSA project.

 Professor Stuart Rennie